-It is hard to avoid true crime podcasts.
-And yet, we’ve managed to evade compiling a list of our favorites for over five years.
+It is hard to avoid true crime podcasts, but for years we managed avoided compiling a list of our recommendations.
 This was partly due to scope.
 As one of the most popular genres, attempting to reduce hundreds of shows to a single-digit list presented a challenge we were loathe to tackle.
 Compounded with the fanaticism many listeners feel for the genre, as well as the ethical questions surrounding true crime’s treatment of real victims and their families, you can hardly blame us for ducking.
-But considering half of our best podcasts of 2023 could be considered true crime, we thought it was about time we wrote up a proper list.
+But considering several of our best podcasts of 2025 could be considered true crime, we thought it was about time we wrote up a proper list for those new to the genre.

 We are always looking for podcasts that reach beyond the confines of their genre.
 You Didn’t See Nothin is a perfect example.
 Part memoir, part true crime investigation, the series investigates a moment of extreme violence in Chicago, twenty-five years ago.
 The true story is told by Yohance Lacour, who covered the assault of Lenard Clark, a thirteen-year-old Black child attacked by white teenagers in 1997.
 It goes deep into the political context of the attack, including the normalization of state and civilian violence; unsurprisingly, it also analyzes the media coverage, including Lacour’s own reporting.
 With a strong narrative and big ambition, You Didn’t See Nothin presents history as if it were still happening, giving Lenard Clark’s assault the attention and dignity it has always deserved.